Sagar-Agicha/Brick-Breaker-Game/README.md

 # NBBG
-Change the pathname for sound n img
+Change the pathname of sound n img